About This Blog

 5th August 1895 the Death of Friedrich Engels

-Today we recall the social theorist and world-changer – Friedrich Engels – who died 116 years ago on this day.
-Chiefly known as the lifelong friend, literary executor and “junior partner” of Karl Marx, their collaborative relationship is among the … Continue reading
+Today we recall the social theorist and world-changer, Friedrich Engels – co-author of The Communist Manifesto and profound contributor to Das Kapital – but chiefly remembered as the lifelong friend, literary executor and “junior partner” of Karl Marx.
+At 24, Engels looked set … Continue reading

 3rd August 2006 the Death of Arthur Lee

-Today we honour Arthur Lee – the African American protest singer, metaphysical poet and leader of LA’s pioneering psychedelic refuseniks Love – who quit this planet five years ago after an arduous battle with cancer.
-Like Lou Reed, Arthur’s work … Continue reading
+Today we honour Arthur Lee – the African American protest singer, metaphysical poet and leader of LA’s pioneering psychedelic refuseniks Love – who quit this planet on this day in 2006 after an arduous battle with cancer.
+Like Lou Reed, … Continue reading

 31st July